 The course is intended to introduce students to the scientific principles associated with energy transformation, collection, extraction, transmission and storage as they learn energy's significance in society and the effects of its use on the environment.
+This course satisfies a general education requirement in the Natural Sciences area.
 (59.4 Lec.
 Hrs./39.6 Lab Hrs.)

 Pre-requisite: RDG:032/033 or minimum reading placement score based on college assessment.